iit-DLSLab/dls2/modules/plugin_base/skeletons/periodic/README.md

 To define the topics you can include them in the plugin.cpp.
 If you use already existing topics, decomment the follwing line

-      //#include "dls2/topics/topics.hpp" // off-the-shelf topics
+      //#include <dls2/topics/topics.hpp> // off-the-shelf topics
 and in the plugin/core/CMakeLists.txt, add in the target_link_libraries command, under PUBLIC, the library *dls_topics*.

-If you use instead custom topics, decomment
+If you use instead custom topics, you have to include your topics.hpp file and change the plugin/core/CMakeLists.txt.
+For example, you need to decomment

       //#include "estimators/stance_detection/topics.hpp" // custom topics
 and in the plugin/core/CMakeLists.txt also decomment